Get Tech Tips

-- Free metallic particles due to copper leaching (acids), small metal pieces left from copper fabrication or metal from compressor breakdown due to other issues like overheating, flooding and improper lubrication.
+- Free metallic particles due to copper leaching (acids), small metal pieces left from copper fabrication, or metal from compressor breakdown due to other issues such as overheating, flooding, and improper lubrication

 - Other contaminants

-First, many scroll compressors won’t even allow you to pump them down into a vacuum.
-Either they are equipped with a low pressure cut out or some sort of low pressure / low compression bypass like shown in this USPTO drawing
+First, many scroll compressors won't even allow you to pump them down into a vacuum.
+Either they are equipped with a low-pressure cut-out or some sort of low-pressure/low compression bypass like the one shown in this USPTO drawing.

-For example, in Copeland AE4-1303 it states “Copeland Scroll compressors incorporate internal low vacuum protection and will stop pumping (unload) when the pressure ratio exceeds approximately 10:1.
-There is an audible increase in sound when the scrolls start unloading.’
+For example, Copeland AE4-1303 states: “Copeland Scroll compressors incorporate internal low vacuum protection and will stop pumping (unload) when the pressure ratio exceeds approximately 10:1.
+There is an audible increase in sound when the scrolls start unloading.”
 This is to prevent the compressor from pulling down into a vacuum.

 In addition to that, there are lots of threats and warnings about running a scroll while it is in a vacuum, as in if you had just evacuated the system and then accidentally turned the system on.
-Which is a bad idea on any compressor, but worse on a scroll.
+That is a bad idea on any compressor, but it's even worse on a scroll.

-The totally obvious reason is that the compressor itself isn’t designed to run in a vacuum and it will overheat as well as fail to lubricate properly, but that isn’t the only reason or even the primary reason.
-All of the literature mentions arcing and I spoke to more than one tech rep who mentioned the “fusite” plug arcing or being damaged.
+The totally obvious reason is that the compressor itself isn't designed to run in a vacuum.
+It will overheat and fail to lubricate properly, but that isn't the only reason or even the primary reason.
+All of the literature mentions arcing, and I spoke to more than one tech rep who mentioned the “fusite” plug arcing or being damaged.

 First, Fusite is a brand name and one of the companies in the Emerson family.
-So when we say “fusite” we are using a ubiquitous term for a sealed glass to metal compressor terminal feed through.
-There are many different types and designs of Fusite terminal just as there are many different types and designs of compressor.
-There are scroll compressors that use them, there are reciprocating compressors that use them, the ice cream truck that plays that obnoxious music driving through your neighborhood probably has one…. on the refrigeration compressor.
+So, when we say “fusite,” we are using a ubiquitous term for a sealed glass to metal compressor terminal feed through.
+There are many different types and designs of Fusite terminal, just as there are many different types and designs of compressors.
+There are scroll compressors that use them; there are reciprocating compressors that use them, the ice cream truck that plays that obnoxious music driving through your neighborhood probably has one—on the refrigeration compressor.
 Do certain fusite terminals short out more easily than others?
-I’m sure some are more susceptible than others.
-Is that what is going in here… maybe.. but if so it’s only part of the story.
+I'm sure some are more susceptible than others.
+Is that what is going in here?
+Maybe, but if so, it's only part of the story.

-What we do know about a scroll is the electrical tolerances are tighter… and when electrical tolerances are tighter there is a greater likelihood of arcing.
+What we do know about a scroll is that the electrical tolerances are tighter, and when electrical tolerances are tighter, there is a greater likelihood of arcing.

-It’s about to get really nerdy here so if you don’t care just stop reading and go back to the very beginning, memorize the 4 points and move on with your life.
+It's about to get really nerdy here, so if you don't care, just stop reading and go back to the very beginning, memorize the four points, and move on with your life.

 I can't do that… because I'm broken.

-First thing to remember is that while electrons do travel through matter, electromagnetic fields do not require matter to exist and in either case.. we are incapable of achieving a perfect vacuum so no matter how deep we pull a vacuum, some molecules are still present.
+The first thing to remember is that while electrons do travel through matter, electromagnetic fields do not require matter to exist.
+In either case, we are incapable of achieving a perfect vacuum.
+So, no matter how deep we pull a vacuum, some molecules are still present.

-The conclusion is that while this phenomenon can happen in ANY compressor, it is made more likely in a scroll due to tighter tolerence and “motor down” configuration.
-This means that doing a high voltage meg test, or any running/meg testing under vacuum is a bad idea.
+The conclusion is that while this phenomenon can happen in ANY compressor, it is made more likely in a scroll due to tighter tolerance and “motor down” configuration.
+That means that doing a high voltage meg test—or any running/meg testing—under vacuum is a bad idea.